JavaScript Function Invocation: Master 5 Techniques in 5 Minutes

 • In the example above, we have an object obj with a greeting property.

-• we also have a global variable greeting
+• We also have a global variable greeting (kind of like a free-spirited "Hey").

 • The sayGreeting function, when invoked with call(obj), uses obj as its context (this), allowing it to access the greeting property of the object.